jnozzi/cocoadev.com/markdown/HackingKeyedArchiverFiles.md

 I am really wanting to automatically generate iMovie projects based on content/settings in an application.
-Unfortunately, iMovie has no General/AppleScript support, so that route is of no help.
+Unfortunately, iMovie has no AppleScript support, so that route is of no help.

 My thought was to try to create the file "iMovie Project.rcproject/Project" automatically so that iMovie could recognize it.
 To do this, I was going to need to be able to write the ./Project file myself in the app.
 And the first step to do this, since the file format is not documented, is try to hack up the file format and figure out where all the data is stored.

 In order to do this, I made a new Document-based Cocoa app to start hacking the file up.
 And in the Document class I added the following method to try to read the ./Project file:

-- (BOOL)readFromData:(General/NSData *)data ofType:(General/NSString *)typeName error:(General/NSError **)outError
+- (BOOL)readFromData:(NSData *)data ofType:(NSString *)typeName error:(NSError **)outError
 {
 	// load from data
-	General/NSKeyedUnarchiver *_unarch = General/[[NSKeyedUnarchiver alloc] initForReadingWithData:data];
+	NSKeyedUnarchiver *_unarch = [[NSKeyedUnarchiver alloc] initForReadingWithData:data];
 	id _dat = [_unarch decodeObjectForKey:@"root"];

 	// log
-	// General/NSLog(@"Data:\n\n%@", _dat);
+	// NSLog(@"Data:\n\n%@", _dat);

 	// loaded
 	return YES;
 }

 At first I was getting errors in the Console about not being able to instantiate certain classes and such.
-By looking at the ./Project file in Property List Editor, I could make some sense of the class hierarchy for most of these classes, and in most cases they seem to just extend General/NSObject.
-So, the next step was to create new classes for all of these, and have them extend General/NSObject (and implement the General/NSCoding prototype).
+By looking at the ./Project file in Property List Editor, I could make some sense of the class hierarchy for most of these classes, and in most cases they seem to just extend NSObject.
+So, the next step was to create new classes for all of these, and have them extend NSObject (and implement the NSCoding prototype).

 And now the problem, when in the initWithCoder: method for any of these new classes, I can't seem to get at any data for those objects.
-I've tried to look at the raw General/NSKeyedArchiver data in the ./Project file, but the file format is so confusing I have no idea what is going on.
-I did my best to try to match up some keys for some of the data for these objects, but none of them had any data (according to General/NSKeyedArchiver).
+I've tried to look at the raw NSKeyedArchiver data in the ./Project file, but the file format is so confusing I have no idea what is going on.
+I did my best to try to match up some keys for some of the data for these objects, but none of them had any data (according to NSKeyedArchiver).

 This is some of the code I tried to use:

-- (id)initWithCoder:(General/NSCoder *)decoder
+- (id)initWithCoder:(NSCoder *)decoder
 {
 	self = [super init];

 	// does it have any of these?
-	General/NSLog(@"width: %d", [decoder containsValueForKey:@"width"]);
+	NSLog(@"width: %d", [decoder containsValueForKey:@"width"]);
-	General/NSLog(@"height: %d", [decoder containsValueForKey:@"height"]);
+	NSLog(@"height: %d", [decoder containsValueForKey:@"height"]);
-	General/NSLog(@"duration: %d", [decoder containsValueForKey:@"duration"]);
+	NSLog(@"duration: %d", [decoder containsValueForKey:@"duration"]);

 	return self;
 }